jonquark/amlen/operator/README.md

 * Cleanup of PVCs must be done manually
 * Updates of Amlen (either by changing the _amlen_image_tag in the CRD or issuing a roll out of the statefulset) is likely to cause double disconnects in HA pairs.
 After a fresh install instance 0 in the pair will be primary but a subsequent update will make instance 1 to be primary, if instance 1 is the primary then an update will cause double disconnects due to always updating instance 1 first which will mean devices failover to instance 0 then fail back when instance 0 is updated.
 * Changing the admin password is dangerous, in theory you can update the secret to the new password then run the rest API command to change the admin password then issue a rolling restart of the statefulset, in practice it may well fall over as the readiness script will fail during this process.
+* once LDAP has been deployed it will not get undeployed by editting the CRD and Amlen will not be deconfigured from using LDAP

 ## Testing